 Candidates from backward categories are also given reservations in accordance with Government of India regulations.
 A specific portion of the seats are set aside for candidates fulfilling the reservation criteria.
 In many institutions, fee reductions are also offered to students from disadvantaged groups.

 The JEE Main exam is conducted for admission to the B.E/B.Tech, B.Arch & B.Plan program.
 There is a separate exam for each subject.
-Candidates must select the subject as per their choice or preference.
+Candidates must select the subject according to their choice or preference.
 The exam pattern for each paper is discussed below:

 JEE Main Paper I Exam Pattern